-The fee that students pay when they receive their laptops includes coverage for accidental damage or manufacturer defect.
+The non-refundable security deposit that students pay when they receive their laptops or Chromebooks includes coverage for accidental damage or manufacturer defect.
 The students should bring their laptop to the student tech team in the campus library.
 If the issue cannot be resolved within a 10-15 minute timespan, the student will be issued a loaner while the student’s laptop is being repaired.

 All manufacturer defects will be covered.

-If the laptop needs to be repaired or replaced due to accidental damage there will be no charge to the student.
-However, if the device is damaged beyond repair more than once in the same year, a fee will be charged for the repair or replacement of the device.
+If the laptop or Chromebook needs to be repaired or replaced due to accidental damage there will be no charge to the student.
+However, if the device is damaged beyond repair more than once in the same year, a fine will be charged for the repair or replacement of the device.

-If the laptop damage is due to intentionally destructive behavior, a fee will be charged for the repair or replacement of the device.
+If the laptop or Chromebook damage is due to intentionally destructive behavior, a fine will be charged for the repair or replacement of the device.

 One case is provided to each student during deployment.
 If the case is lost or stolen we do not provide new cases.
 However, if the campus has gently used cases that students have returned they may be able to provide a replacement.